rcardin/value-classes/README.md

 ## 3. An Idiomatic Approach

 The above approach resolves some problems, but it adds many others.
-In fact, since we are using a `class` to wrap `String`s, the compiler must instantiate a new `BarCode` and `Description` all the times.
-The over instantiation of objects can lead to a problem concerning performances and the amount of consumed memory.
+In fact, since we are using a `class` to wrap `String`s, the compiler must instantiate a new `BarCode` and `Description` every single time.
+The over instantiation of objects can lead to a problem concerning performance and the amount of consumed memory.

 Fortunately, Scala provides an idiomatic way to implement value classes.
 Idiomatic value classes avoid allocating runtime objects and the problems we just enumerated.